 College Counseling Degree and Certificate Program Overviews

 There are two kinds of college counselors.
 The first is a high school counselor who assists students in finding and applying to a college and planning for adapting to college life.
-This requires a graduate certificate in college counseling or a master's in school counseling.
-The second kind, requiring a master's in counseling with focus on college counseling, counsels college students in areas that range from planning a career to crisis intervention.
+This requires a graduate certificate in college counseling or a master's degree in school counseling.
+Graduate certificate programs may consist of fewer courses and be shorter in duration than a full master's degree program.
+The second kind, requiring a master's degree in counseling with focus on college counseling, advises and guides college students in areas that range from planning a career to crisis intervention.
+School counselors must generally obtain licenses, for which a master's degree is required.
+Certifications are available through the National Board for Certified Counselors.
+Continuing education is required to retain these credentials.

 Graduate Certificate in College Counseling